emanashraf152/Power-BI-Space-Mission-Dashboard/README.md

 Top Performers by Company

-Rockets at a Glance
+Missions by Rocket

-Mission Status Tracker
+Missions by Status
 # Data Preparation and Analysis Process:
 Cleaned the dataset using "Power Query".